I was on my very first panel at the Digital Writers’ Festival, talking about what it means to be a writer online away from Australia.

 More feminist goodness at the 95th Down Under Feminists Carnival.
 [Sacraparental]

 It’s WrestleMania season and Chyna’s been blackballed from being inducted into the World Wrestling Entertainment Hall of Fame yet again.
-I’m at Harlot writing about her audacity to have a sexuality separate from the one WWE deems acceptable.
+I’m wrote about her audacity to have a sexuality separate from the one WWE deems acceptable.

 The Nina Simone biopic is a racist issue.
 [The Atlantic]